The white spots on Parmesan – mold?

 Parmigiano Reggiano (aka parmesan) is known for its long aging process which may take up to 3 years to age.

 The minimum duration of which can be sold at the store is to have at least 3 months (or 12 months for some parmesan brands) of maturation.
-That’s for the probiotic bacteria and enzymatic reaction to kick-in in order to produce the unique Parmesan umami/savory taste and smell.
+That’s for the probiotic bacteria and enzymatic reaction to kick in in order to produce the unique Parmesan umami/savory taste and smell.

 The longer the maturation, the stronger the taste, and therefore higher in price.

-While the maturation of the cheese can take up to years, it’s normal to see white spots appeared on the parmesan.
+While the maturation of the cheese can take up to years, it’s normal to see white spots appear on the parmesan.
 Like many other hard cheeses (including asiago and gouda), the white spots also called “pearls” are the crystallization of amino acid protein (1), which in particular, tyrosine and leucine.
 They could also be calcium lactate crystals (2).

 Image showing the authentic parmesan with white crystals formation, jackpot!

-The lactic acid bacteria involved in cheese ripening breakdown the lactose into lactic acid.
+The lactic acid bacteria involved in cheese ripening break down the lactose into lactic acid.
 Lactic acid binds with calcium to form calcium lactate.

 Will you get sick from eating spoiled parmesan?
-Read more in Can Parmesan Go bad?
+Read more in Can Parmesan Go Bad?

 White mold – Should I throw them away?

 In some cases, the white spots are not crystals but mold.
-It could be a combination of bacteria and fungi, such as the E. coli, Scopulariopsis, and Salmonella.
+It could be a combination of bacteria and fungi, such as E. coli, Scopulariopsis, and Salmonella.
 So when it comes to food safety, it’s better not to push your luck.

 See the topmost featured image above.
 The cheese is covered in white stuff.
 Do you feel safe to eat it?

-Where are these nasty thing from?
+Where are these nasty things from?

 Under the microscope, you will see some bacteria are found more actively in the early curdling stage, while some others are doing better in the later aging stage.